bgeneto/covid-19/README.md

 ## Script options

 ```
-covid19scraper.py [-h] [-v] [--no-con] [-f] [--no-parallel] [--no-png] [--no-dat]
+covid19scraper.py [-h] [-v] [-f] [-p] [--no-con] [--no-dat] [--no-png]

 optional arguments:
   -h, --help      show this help message and exit
   -v, --version   show program's version number and exit
-  --no-con       Do not check for an active Internet connection
   -f, --force     force download and regeneration of all data
-  --no-parallel  Do not execute some functions in parallel (slower)
+  -p, --parallel  execute some functions in parallel
+  --no-con        do not check for an active Internet connection
+  --no-dat        do not output dat files
-  --no-png       Do not output png image files
+  --no-png        do not output png image files
-  --no-dat       Do not output dat files
 ```

 ## License